Language

 R1 = R2 × (Vin - Vout) / Vout

-Switch to Find Resistor tab to calculate the resistor needed for a specific output voltage
+Switch to Find Resistor to solve for the resistor needed for a target voltage

-Enable Load Resistance to see how a connected load affects your output voltage
+Enable Load Resistance to see how a connected load affects the output

-The E24 suggestion shows the nearest standard resistor value when finding resistors
+The E24 suggestion shows the nearest standard value when finding resistors

 Want to learn more?
 Read documentation →